amawa315/GTA5-Custom-Map-Blips-ScriptHookV-/README.md

 5. Place the generated `.asi` file into the GTA5 main folder
 6. Launch the game, and the custom blip will appear at the specified coordinates

+> [!NOTE]
+>
-> ⚠️ Note: If you rename the NativeTrainer folder, the resulting `.asi` file name will be based on the folder name.
+> If you rename the NativeTrainer folder, the resulting `.asi` file name will be based on the folder name.